Team40Proposal/Team40Proposal.github.io/README.md

 3. K-Means: This technique will group the attributes of products into clusters, based on their role in determining the popularity of the published products.
 This will help identify which attributes are more important for optimizing popularity.

 ### Expected Results and Discussion
-The model is expected to deliver high accuracy, precision, and low RMSE, which indicates the effectiveness of attribute selection in predicting product popularity.
+The model is expected to deliver high accuracy/precision and low RMSE which indicates the effectiveness of attribute selection in predicting product popularity.
 Multiple assessment metrics will be implemented.

 1. Accuracy provides a generalized assessment by measuring correct predictions over total predictions.
 2. Precision minimizes false positives, ensuring that 3D models not likely to become popular (and specific attributes) are not recommended.
 Recall reduces false negatives to make sure popular models and attributes are not overlooked.
 An F1 score will be calculated as a harmonic mean to provide a balanced evaluation metric.
-3. A confusion matrix will help analyze true/false positives/negatives, offering a detailed look into the model’s strengths (in prediction) and what areas need improvement.
+3. A confusion matrix will help analyze true/false positives/negatives, offering a look into the model’s strengths and areas of improvement.
 4. Root mean squared error assesses the difference between predicted and actual popularity scores to see how the model handles outputs.
 Lower RMSE indicates close predictions and higher RMSE indicates which inputs point to areas of improvement.

+In this project, our goal is to operate efficient models to minimize computational resources for sustainability.
+We also aim to operate ethically; for example, our data set has been ethically sourced.

 ### Gantt Chart
 <a href="https://gtvault.sharepoint.com/:x:/s/MachineLearningCS7641/EaLiTgVlemVKnLifPSGEGbMBKy4zsQolP880C8xhN7b61g?e=wzoIbL"> Link to Gantt Chart </a>